guaguabujianle/MGraphDTA/README.md

 scikit_learn==0.24.2

 ## Descriptions of folders and files in the MGraphDTA repository
 * **classification** folder includes the source code of MGraphDTA for classification tasks in the Human and *C.elegans* datasets.
+Note that this folder already contains raw data and can be used directly.
   + **data** folder contains raw data of the Human and *C.elegans* datasets.
   + **log** folder includes the source codes to record the training process.
   + **dataset.py** file prepares the data for training.